Explore Plans

 This Action will mark all articles in a subscription as read.
 You can optionally choose to mark only articles older than a given period.

-Connect Inoreader to these services and more
+Connect Inoreader to these apps and more